What Kind of Furniture Pack Should I Buy For My Corporate Let?

-Furnishing a corporate let is a very different process to furnishing other types of buy to let.
-Today Rob and Paul discuss adaptable furniture packs that will satisfy the changing needs of your clients and mean that you will have to spend less time yourself, choosing what needs to go into your property.
+Furnishing a corporate-let is a very different process to furnishing other types of buy-to-let.
+Today Rob and Paul discuss the merits of adaptable furniture packs that will satisfy the changing needs of your clients and mean that you will have to spend less time yourself, choosing what needs to go into your property.

 Rob: Hi, it's Rob from Property Investments UK and in today's video we're going to be looking at what kind of furniture pack you should be considering for your serviced accommodation.